The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!CAUTION]
-            If the array is changed from the callback function (e.g., an element added, deleted or unset) then behavior of this function is undefined.

 ### ### Filter elements in an array

 _Iterates over each value in the $array passing them to the $callback function.
 If the $callback function